 What is Chronic Pain?

 Chronic pain is defined as any pain that persists for longer than 12 weeks despite medical treatment.
-Chronic pain affects 1 in 5 Canadians, or roughly 6 million people.
+It can be caused by a serious injury with the after-effects residing in your body.
+It could also be natural pain from growing older.
+An estimate of 7.6 million Canadians has been affiliated with chronic pain.
 It can affect people of all ages and all parts of the body.

 Even with current technology, it isn’t possible to test in advance whose pain will become chronic.
 Some factors such as stress, anxiety, unhappiness, and sometimes hereditary factors can increase the likelihood of chronic pain development.
 But some people can also experience chronic pain despite healthy medical tests.
 Chronic pain is still a developing area for doctors and medical professionals all over the world.